worthlane/password_hacking/README.md

 # password_hacking

-I am trying to access a friend's program, but it asks me for a password that I do not know.
+I am trying to access a friend's program, but it asks me for a password that I do not know💀

 ![](https://github.com/worthlane/password_hacking/blob/main/img/deny.jpg)

-I'm too angry, so I will hack it.
+I'm too angry, so I will hack it😈

-## First weakness (easier one) "god mode"
+## First vulnerability (easier one) "god mode"

 First of all I tried to analyze program structure.